Atlus501/BrightBridge_RAG_Assistent/README.md

 ### Architectural Choices
 The below image is a high level view of the architecure.
 <img width="797" height="470" alt="image" src="https://github.com/user-attachments/assets/2f8d6aa4-dbaf-4196-a25c-d403aba3e54d" />
-* the overall system is seperated into two microservices:
+* the overall system is seperated into two services:
  * the naive RAG system that has been enhanced by adding Redis Langcache and transformer guardrails.
  * the user context manager that retrieves user conversation snippets from Redis Agent Memory.